 Electrofishing is the most scientifically advanced method of analyzing fish populations in freshwater lakes.
-Electrofishing provides a fisheries biologist with an accurate and safe means to sample a fishery population.
-AES electrofishing boat is state of the art.
+Performing a fish survey provides a fisheries biologist with an accurate and safe means to sample a fishery population.
+The AES electrofishing boat is state of the art.
 On average, AES shocks over 80 lakes a year.
 All collected fish are sampled and released unharmed into the lake; however, undesirable species will be removed during the survey.
-All data is tabulated and presented in a report with recommendations for improvements.
+All data is tabulated and presented in a lake management report with recommendations for fishery improvements.
+This personalized fishery management plan will provide the recommendations to help you create a superb fishery.

 Services Performed During Electrofishing Survey: